Teradata/product-help/Vantage-FAQ/FAQ.md

 - Machine Learning without coding: Perform complex analysis without having to know or do coding.
 - Self-service discovery: Self-service loading and analysis of new non-integrated data for testing.
-- Faster and richer insights through the power of integrated data and analytics
+- Faster and richer insights through the power of integrated data and analytics.
+- Use Workflow, Rules, Model, Path, Text, and Cluster.
 - No need to copy data out to analyze; take advantage of a rich set of existing data and multi-genre analytics.
 - Rapid discovery: Modularized process workflow facilitates agile analytics development and automation of repeatable tasks.
 - Seamless operationalization: Reuse process workflows from discovery to production.